 Reporting Requirements for Trusts

-When it comes to trusts in the UK, understanding the reporting requirements is crucial for compliance with tax laws.
-Trustees have a legal obligation to report the trust’s income, gains, and distributions to HMRC.
+When it comes to trusts in the UK, understanding the reporting requirements is crucial for compliance with HMRC.
+Trustees have a legal obligation to report the trust’s income, gains, and distributions — and all UK express trusts must also be registered on the Trust Registration Service (TRS).

 Tax Returns for Trusts

-- Declare capital gains or losses from the sale of assets, such as property or investments.
+- Capital gains or losses from the disposal of trust assets, including property, shares, or other investments.

 For more information on the responsibilities of trustees, visit https://www.gov.uk/trusts-taxes/trustees-tax-responsibilities.